simoebenhida/vuejs-suglify/readme.md

 # Slugify VueJs

-A Vue component that slugify your v-model
+A Vue component that slugify your v-model inputs We make a little changement so you can handle the input with your own stuff.

 ### Demo